vapor/docs/3.0/docs/fluent/models.md

 }
 ```

 You can use any type that conforms to `IDType` as a Fluent ID.
-See [Fluent &rarr; Model &rarr; ID](../model.md#id) for more information.
 You can also use any property name you'd like for the id.

 !!! warning
     Some databases require certain ID keys.
 For example, MongoDB requires `_id`.